kumahq/kuma-website/docs/docs/1.2.3/quickstart/kubernetes.md

 title: Explore Kuma with the Kubernetes demo app
 ---

+# Set up and explore the Kubernetes demo app

 To start learning how Kuma works, you can download and run a simple demo application that consists of two services:

-- `demo-app`: a web application that lets you increment a numeric counter
+- `demo-app`: web application that lets you increment a numeric counter
-- `redis`: to store the counter
+- `redis`: data store for the counter

 The `demo-app` service listens on port 5000.
 When it starts, it expects to find a zone key in Redis that specifies the name of the datacenter (or cluster) where the Redis instance is running.
 This name is displayed in the browser.